idfubar/AV102/week3/pair_programming.md

 Anyway but so I mean ...
 the code you get out ...
 I think you just basically get better quality software as a result of doing pair programming.
-The code is continuously reviewed by more than once set of eyes
+The code is continuously reviewed by more than one set of eyes
 ... mistakes get caught earlier and ultimately your confidence in the code is higher ...
 I think there's ...
 I mean I have this argument that goes backwards and forwards